KRolander/New-Design-for-Self-Encryption/README.md

 ```
 bash scripts.

+* After running the encryption, folders will be automatically created for the encrypted data chunks, the references and the keys.
+In the example we encrypt the paper (.pdf) of the original self-encryption.
+Folders for the decrypted data will also be generated after calling the decryption process.

 * For the encryption process you also have to provide a secret key and a X.509 certificate.
 An example of the secret key is provided under: `data/test2/MSP/keystore/sk.pem` and an X.509 certificate under `data/test2/signcerts/cert.pem`